Catalonia to pursue split from Spain despite court block, Mas says

 The Constitutional Court ruled that the resolution was unconstitutional and said the Catalan assembly could not establish itself as an independent legal and political power above the constitution.

-Mas said he wanted to hold another referendum on secession; an informal vote held last year produced a result of 81 percent in favour, although the turnout was only around 40 percent.
+Mas said he wanted to hold another referendum on secession; an informal vote held last year produced a result of 81 percent in favor, although the turnout was only around 40 percent.

-Parties favouring a split from Spain won a majority of seats in the Catalan parliament in September, but fell just short of half the vote.
+Parties favoring a split from Spain won a majority of seats in the Catalan parliament in September, but fell just short of half the vote.

 (Reporting by Angus Berwick; Editing by Sonya Dowsett and Kevin Liffey)